ttopper/CPSC129/docs/08.2_Mazes_2/01_Interactive_Maze.md

     small one with a decent selection for small programming projects for the undiscriminating user is
     <http://www.mediacollege.com/downloads/sound-effects/>.
 I use it
-    because it is small, and the sound effects are free (as in speech, and less importantly, beer) to download.
+    because it is small, and the sound effects are free to download.

 4. You can fade the maze away by redrawing it in increasingly dim colours.
-You could dissolve” it by randomly removing walls until there are none left.
+You could dissolve it by randomly removing walls until there are none left.
 Crumbling the maze is left as a challenge.

 Enhancements are possible and will be tested with great relish.
 For